eclipse/microprofile-lra/README.md

 transactions:

-1. the standard use case for Sagas is to implement the individual steps in the Saga in the context of a traditional two phase transaction;
+1. the standard use case for Sagas is to implement the individual steps in the Saga by a traditional two phase transaction;
 2. in situations where repeatedly retrying compensatory actions is not a good solution, such as where coordination of an outcome across a number of endpoints (resources) has to be atomic.